deskvillage/dannychadburn.github.io/headline-copy.md

 #### Headlines, taglines, straplines, subject lines, bylines - the only thing I can't help you out with is your waistline.

 And the best thing?
-I'll always meet your deadlines.
+I'll always meet your deadline.

 ## Brevity is an artform

-With 15 years of experience crafting copy for every conceivable digital channel, I've honed my talents to be able to condense any content, company or campaign into a succinct snippet.
+With 15 years experience crafting copy for every conceivable digital channel, I've honed my talents to be able to condense any content, company or campaign into a succinct snippet.

-Using the space allotted, I specialise in making every character count, whether that's within two words or 20.
+Using the allotted space, I specialise in making every character count, whether that's within two words or 20.

 - Looking to improve landing page conversion?
 - Seeking better search rankings for your products?